English Scholarships & Awards

 Undergraduate students selected to receive this approximately $1,000 scholarship will be among the strongest students majoring in English.

 Donald V. Hawkins Scholarship

 Typical Hawkins Scholars emphasize communication and the arts by taking courses in the Departments of English, Communication Studies, Theatre, Art History, Journalism, and Cultural Studies.
-Recipients will be offered the opportunity to work on the Department of English's undergraduate journal, do research or an internship with a faculty mentor, or work on a project with one of the department's committees, depending on their interests.
+Recipients will be invited to participate in the English Department and extend their involvement beyond the classroom.
+They may consult with English advisors to identify opportunities (such as volunteering to work on the English Undergraduate Conference or participating in the undergraduate student group) for leadership within the department.

 Moses Marston Scholarship

 Moses Marston Memorial Scholarships provide approximately $1,000 of support for English majors who demonstrate outstanding achievement in literary studies.
 Moses Marston held the Professorship of English Language and Literature from 1874 (five years after the University began instruction) until his death in 1883 (the Department of English was organized in 1885).